Honglei-Cong/documents/onchainNow/net.md

 net requirement:

 * seed nodes
-* neighbour peer info exchange
 * p2p broadcasting
-* As permissioned chain, identity of all peers should be available
+* As permissioned chain, identity of all peers should be available.
+  Load info of all peers from config file?